Purr-ide Post: Are Gay Cats a Thing?

 Hopefully by this point you’ve learned a bit about cat behavior, but I’d like to end on something that I think is just as important that I want you to take away from this blog.

 Cat social behavior and reproductive behavior is a pretty complex topic and, as you probably picked out, trying to apply human social concepts to cat behavior doesn’t always work out perfectly.
 It’s extremely difficult for us to truly be able to label cats as having a particular sexual orientation.
-Even observable same-sex sexual encounters between cats are difficult to interpret as they may not fully be due to sexual attraction.
+Even observable same-sex sexual encounters between cats are difficult to interpret as they may not be sex related at all.

 By labeling our cats as having a sexual orientation like we do in humans, we’re engaging in something called anthropomorphism.
-I’ve mentioned this concept before in previous blog posts, including one about whether or not cats are psychopaths (they’re not).
-Anthropomorphism is where we attribute human qualities to a non-human.
-It can be something innocent like looking at your cat as being gay or it can be something that has more sinister consequences.
+Anthropomorphism is when we attribute human qualities to a non-human.
+It can be something innocent like labeling at your cat as being gay or it can be something that has more sinister consequences like thinking your cat is a psychopath.

 Many people interpret their cat’s actions as being out of spite or as being vengeance for something they did.
 In most cases, cats are just being cats.
-Whether it’s hu… err, mounting whichever cat (or particularly attractive couch or rabbit) may be nearest or nibbling on your houseplant, your cat probably doesn’t have the same thought pattern you do about the behavior.
+Whether it’s hu… err, mounting whichever cat (or particularly attractive couch or rabbit) is closest, nibbling on your houseplant, or not using the litter box, your cat isn’t doing it to be mean.
+There’s another explanation.

-If you’re looking for the book I fanboyed on this whole post or more information on this topic, Biological Exuberance or Homosexual Behavior in Animals are both a great read!
+If you’re looking for more information on gay cats or other gay animals, Biological Exuberance and Homosexual Behavior in Animals are both a great read.

 Cat have behavior problems and need help?